Twofishsticks/Twofishsticks.github.io/README.md

 # Trey Sturman - Portfolio

-Currently swapping over to Javascript, from Go, to allow Github to handle the webpages better
+Currently swapping over to Javascript, from Golang!
+Still in progress!